sematext/docs/docs/logagent/input-plugin-tcp.md

-Title: Recieve data via TCP socket
+title: Logagent input plugin for TCP
+description: Logagent features modular logging architecture framework where each input or output module is implemented as a plugin, and loaded on demand as declared in the configuration file.
+TCP input plugin is used receive log data via TCP.
+Optionally, it can send parsed JSON back to the client.
+Recieve data via TCP socket, index and search it with our fully managed Elastic Stack and logging management & analytics tools

 ## Input Plugin: TCP input

 Plugin to receive log data via TCP.
-Optionally it can send parsed JSON back to the client.
+Optionally, it can send parsed JSON back to the client.

 ### Configuration